brighthr/CaesarCipherKata/README.md

 ## The kata

-The task for the kata is to implement 3 functions, as outlined in the pseudocode example below:
+The task for the kata is to implement 3 methods, as outlined in the pseudocode example below:

 ```
 // Take a plaintext string and apply the cipher using the given shift value.